 Should I spend extra money on a seat which advertises better “side impact protection?”

 Some models tout additional protective features; one of the more commonly advertised options is enhanced side impact protection.
-Keep in mind crash test data is not available, so you can’t see for yourself if an added feature really does make the seat safer in a crash.
+Keep in mind that crash test data is not available, so you can’t see for yourself if an added feature really does make the seat safer in a crash.
 If you’re on a budget, you don’t need to go with an expensive top-end model to be confident your child is safe – the fitment of the seat and where it’s positioned in your car is far more important.
-On the other hand, if you can afford the fully-featured model and you trust claims made by the manufacturer, added safety features may offer more protection in certain types of crashes.
+On the other hand, if you can afford the fully-featured model and you trust the claims made by the manufacturer, added safety features may offer more protection in certain types of crashes.
 Use your own judgment.